 What Are RECs?

-Fossil-fuel power plants feeding the Massachusetts electric grid must abide by government regulations to reduce their carbon footprint on- and/or off-site.
+Utilities must abide by government regulations to reduce the carbon footprint of the electricity they purchase.
 RECs (Renewable Energy Certificates) are instruments that can be purchased on the open market to offset greenhouse gases.
-Solar panels on your property generate both electricity and the fact that this electricity is carbon-free (RECs).
-When a power company buys RECs, they are buying the right to claim clean energy.
-You still use the actual energy generated by your solar array (and sell any excess to CMLP via net metering (see here and here)), but the RECs certifying this as renewably-sourced energy are now owned by that power plant.
-This regional cap-and-trade program provides financial incentives to expand solar while also mandating that power plants bring down their emissions over time.
+Solar panels on your property generate both electricity (kWh) and the fact that this electricity is carbon-free (RECs).
+When an electric utility buys RECs, they are buying the right to claim clean energy.
+You still use the actual energy generated by your solar array (and sell any excess to CMLP via net metering (see here and here)), but the RECs certifying this as renewably-sourced energy are now owned by that utility.
+This regional cap-and-trade program provides financial incentives to expand solar while also mandating that utilities supply their customers with increasingly clean power over time.

 You can watch an EPA video explaining RECs here.